willGuimont/Juggling/README.md

 # Juggling
-An Android app that counts how many times you drop the ball using your microphone.
+An Android app that counts how many times you drop the balls using your microphone.